HatemKhattab/currency_convert/README.md

 # CurrencyConvert

-A gem to deal with money, convert to another currency and perform comparison.
+A gem to deal with money, convert to another currency and perform different comparisons.

 ## Installation